Zeebrow/rootless-docker-flask/README.md

 then you can `curl localhost:5000/myconfig` to see how various Python modules behave in a container.

-Obviously, Terms and Conditions apply.
-See store for details.

 Theoretically, you've got the Python interpreter at your disposal here, and you can't really fuck anything up because you're in a container.

+\*Obviously, Terms and Conditions apply.
+See store for details

 ## More info

-[Great in-depth guide to rootlessness (That I need to finish reading)](https://rootlesscontaine.rs/) [USER Dockerfile directive](https://docs.docker.com/engine/reference/builder/#user) [rootless-docker](https://docs.docker.com/engine/security/rootless/)
+[Great in-depth guide to rootlessness (That I need to finish reading)](https://rootlesscontaine.rs/)

+[USER Dockerfile directive](https://docs.docker.com/engine/reference/builder/#user)

+[rootless-docker](https://docs.docker.com/engine/security/rootless/)